This post may contain affiliate links. For more information, read my disclosure policy.

 How to Make Oatmeal Chocolate Chip Cookies

-1. Dry ingredients: Whisk the cinnamon, salt, baking soda, and flour in a bowl.
+- Whisk the cinnamon, baking soda, salt, and flour in a bowl.

-3. Mix: Slowly add the flour mixture to the butter mixture.
+- Slowly add the flour mixture to the butter mixture.
 Mix just until the dough comes together.
-Add the oats, stir to combine, and then mix in the chocolate chips.

-4. Scoop two tablespoons of dough to form each cookie ball.
+- Scoop two tablespoons of cookie dough to form each cookie ball using a small or large cookie scoop.
 Place them on a baking sheet lined with parchment.
 Cover the pan with plastic wrap and chill the dough balls for at least one hour.

 FAQs